 I'm a scientist in the Bay Area with an unhealthy love of complicated machines.

-I currently work at Google Brain, where I try to summon spirits into matrix multiplications.
-I work with the JAX team, helped develop the Flax neural net library as well as the T5X language modeling library.
-The latter has been used for some notable large models, including PaLM.
+I currently work at Google Deepmind, where I try to summon spirits with matrix multiplications.
+I work with the JAX team, and help develop the Flax neural net library.
+Since 2018 I've worked on scaling language models, building frameworks such as T5X and helping train large models such as PaLM and Gemini.
 Generally, I work on new modeling techniques and performance engineering at scale for deep learning.

 I founded a startup that built a high-throughput molecular cloning, sequencing, and selection system for purifying errors from synthetic DNA libraries.
 I was one of the first employees at Cell Design Labs, engineering new CAR-T cell therapies with synthetic notch receptors before the company was acquired by Gilead.
 I've also worked in shorter stints for other startups applying deep learning methods to medicine and biology.

 I studied biophysics with Chris Voigt and Wendell Lim at UCSF.
 There I developed optogenetic tools with the Phytochrome-PIF system of plants.
 I was a postdoc in the Deisseroth Lab at Stanford applying light-field microscopy to neuroscience.

 I've made some toys on the internet that people seem to like:

 I've given lots of talks, but most have disappeared from the internet.